Wilderness Solo: Walking the Path of Transformation

 We warmly invite you to join us for a wilderness solo, a powerful initiation supported by nature.
 Our experienced wilderness guides, each also a student of shamanic and indigenous traditions and practices, will support your experience through ceremony, conversation and prayer.
 Such experiences, also known as vision quests, are a time-honored tradition of many indigenous cultures used to mark an important rite of passage.
 Whether you’re going through a transition in your life or are looking for a vision to guide your next phase, a solo can be incredibly helpful.
 We welcome students and graduates of of Patricia White Buffalo’s shamanic program along with others interested in experiencing profound transformation.

-For our base camp for the May solo, we’ll stay in the tall forested pine groves near the San Pedro Wilderness area about 2 hours from Santa Fe.
-The land is spectacularly beautiful — combining large granite boulders, grassy meadows, old growth Ponderosas and a stream with a waterfall that runs through it all.
+For our base camp for the solo, we’ll stay in the tall forested pine groves near the Pecos Wilderness area about an hour from Santa Fe.
+The land is spectacularly beautiful — combining large grassy meadows, old growth Ponderosas, aspen groves and views of the Sangre de Christo mountains.
 There are many solo sites with lots of privacy, without needing to be too far from base camp.
-We’ve been enjoying this camping area since 2014 and each time people camp with us here it helps deepen our connection to this place.

 What you’ll gain: